 Sofia Azpurua ('23) attended Florida State University for undergrad.

-FSU Law's Student Bar Association has been honored as the nation's best four consecutive years and nine times since 2008.
+FSU Law's Student Bar Association has been honored as the nation's best nine times since 2008.
 Our Black Law Students Association has been named National Chapter of the Year four times since 2011.